-While getting out on the mountain is certainly many folks’ main objective in Snowmass, a close second is the après scene, sunny patios and adult beverages.
-Here, we detail our favorite spots to soak up the spring sun in Snowmass.
+Let’s be honest, spring is cherry on top of the ski/snowboard season.
+Days are longer – as are the lift hours – the weather forecast is a steady stream of sunshine and blue skies which means not only do you have longer to play on the mountain but you also have time to soak up the sun.
+Sure, getting out on the mountain is certainly many folks’ main objective in Snowmass, but a close second is the après scene, sunny patios and adult beverages.
+Here are some of our favorite spots to soak up the spring sun in Snowmass.

 Most runs lead to Base Camp Bar and Grill, a spacious, “beachfront” gastropub in Base Village with not one, but two levels of sun-soaked decks.
 Whether it’s enjoying an al fresco lunch around the 24-foot fire pit on the ground level or taking in the mountain views and toe-tapping tunes of an après band from the second-floor terrace, this hangout has the ski-day dining and drinking experience dialed.